 Homelessness.
 Hunger.
-We as a city strive to end such tragedies.
+We as a community strive to end such tragedies.

-Once the essential basic human needs which sustain life – such as shelter and food – are met, what about the things that makes life meaningful?
+Once the essential basic human needs which sustain life – such as shelter and food – are met, what about the things that make life meaningful?
 Things like the Arts.

-For thousands of Philadelphia students, “artslessness” is a reality.
+For thousands of Philadelphia and Camden students, “artslessness” is a reality.
 Each year, there are 10 to 15 schools completely void of any arts.
 This is unacceptable and avoidable.

 We aim to accomplish this with a three-pronged approach: